 This law provided protection to all people with disabilities in public places, as well as all private locations held open to the public.

 Beyond this, the law also requires most employers to make reasonable accommodations to disabled employees and serves to outlaw discrimination based on a person’s disability.
 All of these protections combine to create a powerful legal tool usable by people with disabilities to protect their rights.
 However, when these laws are not properly adhered to a Nashville Americans with Disabilities Act lawyer should be consulted to help protect your rights and ensure that the workplace is help responsible.
-To learn more about the steps involved with filing this type of claim schedule a consultation with one of our Tennessee employment lawyers at Employment and Consumer Law Group today.
+To learn more about the steps involved with filing this type of claim schedule a consultation with one of our Tennessee employment lawyers at Employment and Commerce Law Group today.

 The Legal Definition of Disabled